DanielTomlinson/chronicle/README.md

 # Chronicle

-TODO: Write a gem description
+Chronicle is a simple gem to quickly generate release notes from git commits based upon a delimiter.

 ## Installation